-1001.3.1.3 When sampling a loaded car, the sampler must procure not less than three welldistributed samples to obtain portions to be combined to represent the material in the car.
-In case of fine aggregate, a sample thief may be used at not less than three well-distributed locations.
+1001.3.1.3 When sampling a loaded car, the sampler must procure at least three well-distributed samples to obtain portions to be combined to represent the material in the car.
+For fine aggregate, a sample thief may be used to obtain at least three well-distributed samples.

-1001.3.1.4 When sampling a stockpile, it is recommended that separate samples be taken from different parts of the pile, care being taken to avoid any segregated areas and bearing in mind that the material near the base of the pile is likely to be segregated and coarser than the average of the material in the pile.
+1001.3.1.4 When sampling a stockpile, it is recommended that separate samples be taken from different parts of the pile, care being taken to avoid any segregated areas and bearing in mind that the material near the base of the pile is likely to be segregated and coarser than the average of the material in the stockpile.